Bino26/task_manager/Readme.md

 - Use tools like [Docker secrets](https://docs.docker.com/engine/swarm/secrets/) or Spring Boot config servers to manage sensitive information securely.

 **🛡️ Keep credentials and sensitive values out of source control.**

+### Contribute
+Feel free to open a Pull Request or an issue !